Kutumbha/InventoryManagement/README.md

 # InventoryManagement
-Allows introducing new Inventory, allocating it to InventoryConsumer.
+Allows introducing new Inventory, allocating it to registered InventoryConsumer.
 Manages the complete lifecycle of an Inventory item .